-Once you’ve determined your targeted audience segment and desired action, your next step is to identify the key problems facing this segment that might be solved by your product/service.
+By now, you’ve determined your targeted audience segment and desired action.
+Your next step is to identify the key problems facing this segment that might be solved by your product or service.

 Using our parenting example, let’s say you are targeting first-time parents with an intro to parenting ebook.

 What problems should you focus on in the copy?

 If you’re stumped, you can start by making a list of common parental problems and concerns: